 Welcome

-- I am Assistant Professor of Political Science at Sungkyunkwan University (SKKU) .
+- I am Associate Professor of Political Science at Sungkyunkwan University (SKKU).
 Prior to joining SKKU, I was an assistant professor at Utah State University.
 My research interests are international and comparative political economy, political behavior, and public policy with a focus on post-industrial economies, particularly in East Asia.
 Within these broad fields, I study how new forms of inequality associated with post-industrialization affect the behavior of political actors and in turn, reshape public policy.
 Recent projects focus on the politics of three important socio-economic transformations in advanced democracies: 1) labor market dualization; 2) gender divisions, and 3) population aging.
 In this context, I examine the redistributive attitudes and electoral choices of newly marginalized groups as well as the policy responses of political elites.

 Substantive Interest: